webbower/webbower.github.io/content/blog/2010-10-06-the-power-of-the-silverstripe-extension-class.md

 title: "The Power of the SilverStripe Extension Class"
 date: 2010-10-06 18:25
 comments: false
-categories: [SilverStripe, PHP, Design Patterns]
+tags: [SilverStripe, PHP, Design Patterns]
+intro: Extend nearly any core class in SilverStripe using the Extension class: add a special route handler to a module controller; add an email obfuscation output to string-based DBFields; add a watermarking output method to the core Image class.
+The possibilities are endless.
 ---

 SilverStripe has some amazing ways to add functionality to the core code without hacking it.
 The way they have intelligently set up the class inheritance is fantastic.
 [MVC](http://en.wikipedia.org/wiki/Model–view–controller "Model/View/Controller") is pretty standard these days and shines in SilverStripe.
 And it also supports the the [Decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).